puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 Global Settings for Configuring Environments
 -----

-Puppet uses five settings from [puppet.conf][] to configure the behavior of directory environments:
+Puppet uses five settings in [puppet.conf][] to configure the behavior of directory environments:

 * [`environmentpath`][environmentpath] is the list of directories where Puppet will look for environments.
 * [`basemodulepath`][basemodulepath] lists directories of global modules that all environments can access by default.